redpesk-common/afb-perm-check-ex/EXAMPLE.md

 Where `XXXXXX` is the IP of the board.

-This command tells to export as API zephyr the API replying at RPC protocol on port 1234 of IP XXXXXX.
+This command tells to export as API zephyr the API replying in RPC protocol on port 1234 of IP XXXXXX.

-The binder then serves using protocol WSAPI at port 1111 and forward to the board at `tcp:XXXXXX:1234` the calls to API **zephyr**.
+The binder then serves using protocol WSAPI at port 1111 and forwards to the board at `tcp:XXXXXX:1234` the calls to API **zephyr**.

 ### Test and play the example